 To set up a HTTP Content check,

 This check doesn't care what the rest of the data returned by the page looks like.
 In fact, it doesn't even need to be HTML.
-It just has to contain the string the check is looking for.
+It just has to contain the string or regex match the check is looking for.
 This means that the check is useful for checking XML or JSON content as well as standard web pages.
 It can also look for HTML tags, but the system does some filtering in order to protect against XSS attacks, so there are some specific strings that you can't use for this check.
 Typically there are ways around this by using parts of the string that don't look like a XSS attack.